 There is lots of media attention on January being “International Divorce Month” and January 8th being “International Divorce Day”, but I prefer to bring to light a different term if we are to say that January is a popular month for initiating divorce proceedings – it’s called “International Child-Centred Divorce Month” and it … Continue reading January is “International Child-Centred Divorce Month”

 People often ask why they need to come in for an initial consultation.
 They just have a question that will take “30 seconds” of my time to answer.
 I often hear frustration on the other end of the phone when they are advised that they need to come in for a consultation to … Continue reading The importance of an initial consultation

 The laws in Alberta vs. Saskatchewan regarding guardianship of children after the passing of one parent are quite different.
 Some parents think that it’s automatically the other parent that will get the kids.
-On the other hand, some parents try to put it in their Will as to who will get their kids, and it’s … Continue reading If I’m divorced, who will look after my kids in the event of my death?
+On the other hand, some parents try to put it in their Will as to who will get their kids, … Continue reading If I’m divorced, who will look after my kids in the event of my death?

 If you are planning a trip to family law chambers in Alberta, you need to know about Practice Note 2 (PN2).
 There are strictly enforced rules about the nature and types of files that can be argued in morning chambers.
 These rules also extend to the length of time you are allowed to … Continue reading What is Practice Note 2?

 The issue of where a child should live following a divorce or separation is a common one.
 Parents constantly tell me that their child is telling them which parent they want to live with.
 The question often becomes how to ensure that the child’s voice is heard and given proper attention, without allowing … Continue reading When Can A Child Legally Decide Where They Want to Live?